dougeby/IntuneDocs/intune/certificates-scep-configure.md

 # Configure infrastructure to support SCEP with Intune

 Intune supports use of the Simple Certificate Enrollment Protocol (SCEP) to [authenticate connections to your apps and corporate resources](certificates-configure.md).
-SCEP uses the Certification Authority (CA) certificate in order to secure the message exchange for the Certificate Signing Request (CSR).
+SCEP uses the Certification Authority (CA) certificate to secure the message exchange for the Certificate Signing Request (CSR).
 When your infrastructure supports SCEP, you can use Intune *SCEP certificate* profiles (a type of device profile in Intune) to deploy the certificates to your devices.
 The Microsoft Intune Certificate Connector is required to use SCEP certificate profiles with Intune when using an Active Directory Certificate Services Certification Authority.
-The connector is not required when using [3rd party Certification Authorities](https://docs.microsoft.com/en-us/intune/certificate-authority-add-scep-overview#set-up-third-party-ca-integration).
+The connector isn't required when using [3rd party Certification Authorities](certificate-authority-add-scep-overview.md#set-up-third-party-ca-integration).

 The information in this article can help you configure your infrastructure to support SCEP when using Active Directory Certificate Services.
 After your infrastructure is configured, you can [create and deploy SCEP certificate profiles](certificates-profile-scep.md) with Intune.
->>> ac2c1bddac96d05a341fcc98daf438653476e9af

 > [!TIP]
 > Intune also supports use of [Public Key Cryptography Standards #12 certificates](certficates-pfx-configure.md).